-Page Introductio n Procedure for Admission as an Intrant Fees Payable by Intrants Regulations 5 General Regulations for Admission Exemptions Rights and Restrictions Interpretation Appendices А. List of Subjects Covered by Faculty Examinations 19 B. Rules for Conduct of Faculty Examinations 20 C. Admission Days 22 D. Certificates re Criminal Convictions and Proceedings, etc. 23 E. Transitional Provisions in Relation to the Requirement of a Diploma in Legal Practice in Regulation 3(1)(b) 24 F. Transitional Provisions in Relation to the Requirement in Regulation 6(6) in respect of Entry Money 25 G. Rules for dealing with objections made to the admission to Membership of the Faculty of Candidates for Admission or Intrants in terms of Regulation 6(4) 26 H. Aptitude Test 29 I. Transitional Provisions in Relation to the commencement of pupillage before 31 December 1997 30 J. Transitional Provisions in Relation to the requirements of Regulations 2(1)(d)(i), (ii) and (iii) 31
+Page Introduction n Procedure for Admission as an Intrant Fees Payable by Intrants Regulations General Regulations for Admission Exemptions Rights and Restrictions Interpretation Appendices А. List of Subjects Covered by Faculty Examinations 19 B. Rules for Conduct of Faculty Examinations 20 C. Admission Days 22 D. Certificates re Criminal Convictions and Proceedings, etc. 23 E. Transitional Provisions in Relation to the Requirement of a Diploma in Legal Practice in Regulation 3(1)(b) 24 F. Transitional Provisions in Relation to the Requirement in Regulation 6(6) in respect of Entry Money 25 G. Rules for dealing with objections made to the admission to Membership of the Faculty of Candidates for Admission or Intrants in terms of Regulation 6(4) 26 H. Aptitude Test 29 I. Transitional Provisions in Relation to Regulation 5 30 J. Transitional Provisions in Relation to the requirements of Regulations $2(1)(d)(i)$, (ii) and (iii) 31